miguelangelnieto/miguelangelnieto/README.md

 - ☁️ AWS Solutions Architect Professional from _AWS_
 - 📈 Tableau Desktop Qualified Associate from _Tableau_
 - 🤖 Artificial Intelligence from _Udacity_
+- 🤖 Deep Learning Foundations from _Udacity_
+- 🤖 Machine Learning Engineer from _Udacity_
+- 📊 Data Analyst from _Udacity_

 and many many more.
 If you want to know more about me, or to get my contact details, please visit [my website](https://miguelangelnieto.net).